Decoupling Reasoning and Confidence: Resurrecting Calibration in Reinforcement Learning from Verifiable Rewards: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets.} All reinforcement learning methods are trained on the DeepScaler dataset.
-For evaluation, we use a suite of mathematical reasoning benchmarks with increasing difficulty, including MATH-500, AIME 2024/2025 and AMC 2023/2024, which enable joint assessment of reasoning accuracy and confidence calibration.
+\textbf{Datasets.} For math reasoning tasks, all RL methods are trained on DeepScalar dataset and evaluated on a suite of mathematical reasoning benchmarks, including MATH-500, AIME 2024/2025 and AMC 2023/2024, which enable joint assessment of reasoning accuracy and confidence calibration.

+For code generation tasks, all methods are trained on the PrimeIntellect-verifier dataset~\cite{brown_verifiers_2025} and evaluated on widely used benchmarks, including LiveCodeBench v5/v6 and HumanEval+.

-\textbf{Baselines.} We compare DCPO with representative methods spanning standard RL, post-hoc calibration, and calibration-aware RL: 1) \textbf{GRPO}~\cite{grpo}: the standard GRPO objective, serving as the primary baseline for reasoning performance.
-2) \textbf{ConfClass}: a post-hoc MLP confidence predictor trained on token-level generation statistics; 3) \textbf{RLCR}~\cite{damani2025beyond}: which incorporates a Brier Score calibration loss into the reward; 4) \textbf{CCGSPG}~\cite{liu2025c}: which modifies the GRPO objective according to token-based confidence.
+\textbf{Baselines.} We compare DCPO with representative methods spanning standard RL, post-hoc calibration, and calibration-aware RL: 1) \textbf{GRPO}~\cite{grpo}: standard GRPO objective, serving as the primary baseline for reasoning performance; 2) \textbf{ConfClass}: a post-hoc MLP confidence predictor trained on token-level generation statistics; 3) \textbf{RLCR}~\cite{damani2025beyond}: which incorporates a Brier Score calibration loss into the reward; 4) \textbf{CCGSPG}~\cite{liu2025c}: which modifies the GRPO objective according to token-based confidence.
 All methods are implemented on widely used LLM Qwen3-8B (non-thinking) to ensure fair comparison.

 \textbf{Evaluation Metrics.} We evaluate models from 3 complementary perspectives: we use accuracy for reasoning performance, ECE and AUROC for calibration evaluation, and PCE to assess over-confidence..